-To demonstrate the ability of cat models to estimate losses at high spatial resolutions whilst maintaining realistic results, we consider the spatial distribution of the AAL and its change between baseline and the 2° C warming scenario within each region, aggregating the metric to 0.01° resolution, which is \sim 1 km at the equator.
-We present our analysis by region in sub-sections below.
+- 345 To demonstrate the ability of cat models to estimate losses at high spatial resolutions whilst maintaining realistic results, we consider the spatial distribution of the AAL and its change between baseline and the 2°C warming scenario within each region, aggregating the metric to 0.01° resolution, which is ~1 km at the equator.
+We present our analysis by region in sub-sections below. - 350 Throughout this section, we report losses using a 'relative AAL' metric (Figures 3-5, panels (a) and (b)).
+For population, the relative AALpop is calculated using the average annual number of people exposed to flooding as a percentage of the total population count for each grid point; for residential buildings and agricultural crops, the relative AALres and AALcrop, respectively, are calculated using the average annual economic loss as a percentage of the total value exposed at each grid point. - 355 Particularly for the latter two exposure types, reporting the results in this way avoids placing unnecessary emphasis on the value of assets, which is important given the assumptions involved in their calculation, and brings focus to the general trends both spatially and between scenarios.
+The openly available vulnerability functions allow for consistency between countries; however, the assumptions made during their calculation (Huizinga et al., 2017) also means the outputs presented - 360 here are more suited to estimating general trends across regions and through time.
+The change in the relative AAL is used to quantify the impact of climate change (Figures 3-5, panel (c)).

-Throughout this section, we report losses using a 'relative AAL' metric (Figures 2-4, panels (a) and (b)).
-For population, the relative AAL is calculated using the average annual number of people exposed to flooding as a percentage of the total population count for each point; for residential buildings and agricultural crops, the relative AAL is calculated using the average annual economic loss as a percentage of the total value exposed at each point.
-Particularly for the latter two exposure types, reporting the results in this way avoids placing unnecessary emphasis on the value of assets, which is important given the assumptions involved in their calculation, and brings focus to the general trends both spatially and between scenarios.
-The openly available vulnerability functions allow for consistency between countries; however, the assumptions made during their calculation (Huizinga et al., 2017) also means the outputs presented here are more suited to estimating general trends across regions and through time.
-The change in the relative AAL is used to quantify the impact of climate change (Figures 2-4, panel (c)).
+To introduce a socioeconomic vulnerability dimension, our analysis also includes an RWI-weighting of the relative AAL.
+This provides an insight into the relationship between flood risk and relative social vulnerability across the case study regions, which, for example, can emphasise areas where high flood risk and high vulnerability coincide.
+RWI values for each region are converted to deciles help capture the variability in RWI across each region more clearly (i.e., put into 10 equally distributed groups and given a value of 1 (low) to 10 (high)).
+The choice to calculate deciles of RWI reflects the fact that the RWI is not comparable between regions, meaning it is important to avoid methods which encourage direct comparison between RWI values.
+Deciles of the RWI values in the original RWI dataset are shown in Figure 2.

-To introduce a vulnerability dimension, our analysis also includes an RWI-weighting of the relative AAL.
-This provides an insight into the relationship between flood risk and relative vulnerability across the case study regions, which, for example, can emphasise areas where high flood risk and high vulnerability coincide.
-RWI values for each region are first converted to deciles (i.e., put into 10 equally distributed groups and given a value of 1 (low) to 10 (high)), which are then assigned to the aggregated cat model output using a nearest neighbour approach.
-Where there are gaps in the RWI data (e.g., in areas of low population), we do not present RWI-weighted results; overall, no analysed exposure point is further than twice the RWI data resolution from an RWI data point, meaning that we do not assume distant locations have similar vulnerabilities.
+The RWI deciles are assigned to the aggregated cat model output using a nearest neighbour approach.
+RWI-weighted results are only shown for points where the distance between the exposure point and the RWI data point is less than twice the resolution of the RWI data (4.8 km).
+This means that we do not assume distant locations have similar vulnerabilities.
 The weighted AAL is calculated by dividing the relative AAL by the RWI decile.
-This means that, compared to the unweighted relative AALs, expected losses in areas with the highest RWIs (indicating highest wealth) are down-weighted the most whereas expected losses in areas with the lowest RWIs (indicating lowest wealth) expected losses remain more similar (Figures 2-4, panel (d)).
+This means that, compared to the unweighted relative AALs, expected losses in areas with the highest RWIs (indicating highest wealth) are down-weighted the most whereas expected losses in areas with the lowest RWIs (indicating lowest wealth) expected 380 losses remain more similar (Figures 3-5, panel (d)).
 The locations with high weighted relative AAL values therefore represent high flood risk coinciding with high socioeconomic vulnerability.